Cody Bellinger Player Props: Cubs vs. Reds

 Cody Bellinger At The Plate

+- He has hit a long ball in 18.7% of his games this season, and 4.7% of his plate appearances.

-- Bellinger has an RBI in 30 of 74 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- Bellinger has driven in a run in 30 games this year (40.0%), including nine games with more than one RBI (12.0%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.